Inishkea (south) Island National School, Inishkea south, Co. Mayo

 In form, it is very similar to the example on nearby Achill Beg Island; the rubble-and-brick construction comprises a detached, single-storey, two-bay, one-room schoolhouse with a tall, single-light window at its northern gable.
 The schoolhouse at Achill Beg dates to 1903, and this schoolhouse is likely to be of a similar date.

+Among the final school teachers at Inishkea South was Eugene Judge, (1910-1998) who taught in the school between 1930-1933.
 I don’t know if there is anyone still living today that attended this school, but if you or someone you know attended this national school, please do get in touch and share any stories, anecdotes, photographs, or any other memories you may have.
 You can do so here.
 If you would like to purchase the book The Deserted School Houses of Ireland, visit the shop page here.